 - Tube through the nose into the stomach to empty the stomach (gastric lavage)

-Codeine is usually found in combination with other medications such as acetaminophen.
-Therefore, the outcome also depends on how well the toxicity of these other medications is treated.
-Shock, brain damage, and death are possible.
+Codeine is usually combined with other medicines, such as acetaminophen.
+Because of this, the harmful effects of these other medicines must also be treated.
+Shock, severe pneumonia, brain damage, and death are possible.

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.